-It’s interesting to note that out of all the scary creatures out there in the world, most of us tend to be the most afraid of tiny eight-legged creatures called Spiders.
-Yeah, it makes more sense that I am more afraid of the spider hanging down my ceiling than the bear growling somewhere in the woods.
+It is interesting to note that out of all the scary creatures out there in the world, most of us tend to be the most afraid of tiny eight-legged creatures called Spiders.
+Yeah, it makes sense that I am more afraid of the spider hanging down my ceiling than the bear growling somewhere in the woods.
 Since, the bear is not coming for me anytime soon, obviously.

 Still, no matter how tiny a spider is, it is very scary and creepy.
 Feel me?

 But, let’s put our fears aside for a minute and focus on how fascinating spiders actually are.